 MKTG 266 REAL ESTATE SALES (3 cr.) - The fundamentals of sales principles as they apply to real estate.
 The prospect, his motives, his needs, and his abilities to buy real estate.
-Relations of broker and salesman, salesman and client and community responsibilities.
-Writing contracts, closing and settlement, and follow-up relations.
-Lecture 3 hours per week.

-MKTG 267 REAL ESTATE APPRAISAL (3 cr.) - Fundamentals of real estate evaluations; methods used in determining value; application of procedures and techniques by utilizing actual appraisals.
+Relations of broker and salesman, salesMKTG 267 REAL ESTATE APPRAISAL (3 cr.) - Fundamentals of real estate evaluations; method used in determining value; application of procedures and techniques by utilizing actual appraisals.
 Includes the opportunities available in the appraisal field of real estate activity.
 Lecture 3 hours per week.